XertroV/tm-tmx-together/README.md

 Todo:
 - json not object error when request fails, see lakanta stream 2023-10-14 at 3:06:00 ish -- logs brought up

-- WR race condition when entering new map, 12:48:xx into lakata stream on 3rd Jan